Daniuj0/DanielaAraujo/README.md

 - 🌱 I’m currently learning programming logic and javascript and watson assitant
 - 💞️ I’m looking to collaborate on q.a test for while
 - 📫 How to reach me
-- ⚡ Fun fact: I like testing because I am thorough and focus on the user experience as if I were the user.
+- ⚡ Fun fact: I like testing because I am thorough and focus on the user experience as if I was the user.

 <!---
 Daniuj0/Daniuj0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.